 The days of hitting the gym in oversized cotton hoodies are gone.
 The Under Armour Double Threat is a modern upgrade to the classic workout hoodie.
-Whether you are warming up in a cold gym or going for a brisk outside run, this fleece is ready to move with you.
+Whether warming up in a cold gym or going outside for a brisk run, this fleece is ready to move with you.
 This pullover jacket is incredibly stretchy and didn't hinder our tester's range of motion at all.
-The fit was relaxed but not so baggy as to be annoying while exercising.
-The fabric was the most breathable of all the fleeces we tested, again making it a standout for athletics.
+The fit is relaxed but not so baggy as to be annoying while exercising.
+The fabric is the most breathable of all the fleeces we tested, making it a standout for athletics.

 Warm, lightweight, and with the ability to be worn on many different occasions, the Columbia Steens Mountain is incredibly versatile.
 It's warm enough to be worn on its own in cool weather and thin enough to be easily layered; this classic-fitting jacket can fill many roles.
 Incredibly soft on the inside and out, it's stretchy and didn't limit our tester's range of motion.

-The thickness of the material does compromise some range of motion, and our testers noted they felt some restrictiveness in the shoulders.
+The thickness of the material does compromise some range of motion, and our testers noted that they felt some tightness in the shoulders.
 The biggest drawback to this fleece is the pronounced seams running down both sides of the arms.
 The seams are thick, a little scratchy, and fairly noticeable when bending your arms.
 Given the fit, weight, and lack of give in the material, it can feel awkward to layer over or underneath this jacket.
-This fleece is stylish, warm, and ideal for someone looking for a midweight option that is warm enough to use as a standalone piece.
+This budget fleece jacket is stylish, warm, and ideal for someone looking for a midweight option that is warm enough to use as a standalone piece.

 The Amazon Essentials Sherpa Fleece is the epitome of comfort.
 This fleece wears more like a fuzzy blanket than a jacket.
-With a brushed outer and an incredibly soft and smooth interior, this fleece was far and away the coziest piece we tested.
+With a brushed exterior and an incredibly soft and smooth interior, this fleece was far and away, the coziest piece we tested.
 It was comfortable and quite warm, with a satisfying weight to it, not only was this fleece comfortable, but it was also quite warm.
 The material was also surprisingly stretchy despite its bulkiness.